polyipseity/information/general/calorimeter.md

 <!--pytextgen generate section="2845"--><!-- The following content is generated at 2024-01-04T20:17:51.455468+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←conditions are not standard conditions
+- _(begin)_→::@::←conditions are not standard conditions
-- conditions are not standard conditions→:::←heat capacities of equipment are not accounted for
+- conditions are not standard conditions→::@::←heat capacities of equipment are not accounted for
-- heat capacities of equipment are not accounted for→:::←heat loss to the surroundings
+- heat capacities of equipment are not accounted for→::@::←heat loss to the surroundings
-- heat loss to the surroundings→:::←reaction is incomplete
+- heat loss to the surroundings→::@::←reaction is incomplete
-- reaction is incomplete→:::←_(end)_
+- reaction is incomplete→::@::←_(end)_

 <!--/pytextgen-->